driftboss-unblocked-76/.github/profile/README.md

 ## 🚧 How to Play Unblocked
-If your network blocks gaming sites, look for drift bos unblock portals.
+If your network blocks gaming sites, look for drift boss unblock portals.
 These mirror pages bypass common firewalls so you can:

 Open any modern browser (Chrome, Firefox, Edge).

-Search “drift bos unblock” – you’ll find unblocked versions hosted on educational or proxy domains.
+Search “drift boss unblock” – you’ll find unblocked versions hosted on educational or proxy domains.

 Click and play instantly—no installations, no ads.